fablabbcn/smartcitizen-docs/docs/start.md

 ![Solar Panel](img/v1.0/main_board_solar_panel.jpg)
 ![Solar Panel](img/main_board_solar_panel.jpg)

-The solar panel it should fulfil the specification of a voltage bigger than 8v and less than 15v, 12v is the recommended voltage, and a minimum of 500mA.
+The solar panel it should fulfill the specification of a voltage bigger than 8v and less than 15v, 12v is the recommended voltage, and a minimum of 500mA.

 In order to attach the solar panel you have to solder the cables of the solar panel to the pads marked in the next image for version 1.0 of the SCK.
 For version 1.1 you have to connect the cables to the connector marked in the next image.